sinclairzx81/sidewinder/readme.md

 ## Metadata

-Sidewinder Contracts are serializable JavaScript objects with embedded JSON schema.
-Contracts can be used for machine readable schematics and published to remote systems, or used to generate human readable documentation.
+Sidewinder Contracts are a Interface Description Format (similar to gRPC IDL) which embed JSON Schema for method parameters and return types.
+Contracts are reflectable and can be used for build and automation tooling or used to generate human readable documentation.

 ```typescript